MATPOWER/wy-wind-model/README.md

 - `nb` — number of bins used for wind model inputs for MOST
 - `widx` — (`nw x 1`) vector of indices of wind sites of interest
 - `pidx` — scalar period index for raw historical wind data
+- `pidx1` — scalar period index of first period of horizon of interest, relative to first period of raw historical wind data
 - `dt` — 1 x 6 standard Matlab date vector [_yr, mo, day, hr, min, sec_],
   specifying a specific period in the raw historical wind data, _yr_ = 4-digit year,